mst-solar-car/battery-characterization/README.md

 # S&T Solar Car Battery Grouping

 ## Running the program
-    > python main.py (filename)
+    > py main.py (filename)
 Where (filename) is a `CSV file` in the same directory as `main.py` and you have `Python 3` installed.

 ## Functionality overview

-1. Reads data from a `CSV file` containing capacity and internal resistance for any number of cells.
+1. Reads data from a `CSV file` containing capacity, internal resistance, and cell ID for any number of cells.
 That data is stored into a list for easy manipulation.
 2. The battery statistics are analyzed and groupings of 12 cells each are made using metrics yet to be determined.

 ## What if the battery pack structure changes?